 On the transmission and distribution sides of our business, we also take special care to minimize our impact on the quantity and quality of natural water resources.

 During the planning and siting of projects, we employ a permitting review process to minimize environmental impacts of construction activities and daily operations.
 Through conducting that process and pursuing the permits required by federal, state and local regulations, we survey for sensitive environmental resources.
-This survey also assesses the area for potential rare species' habitats that may be located in and around existing and proposed rights-of-way.
+This survey also assesses the area for potential rare species’ habitats located in and around existing and proposed rights-of-way.

-Our first goal is always to avoid any impact on wetland and stream habitats.
+Our top goal is always to avoid any impact on wetland and stream habitats.
 First, we evaluate project plans alongside the wetland and stream data collected from field surveys.
 After careful consideration, we then choose options and construction practices that avoid any sensitive resources identified in the field survey.
 However, when it is impossible to avoid a habitat, we take action to minimize and mitigate potential impacts, as warranted.
 Some examples of minimization and mitigation strategies include:

-- Traversing non-forested wetlands via construction matting, rather than graveled access roads, to facilitate faster restoration of an area to pre-construction conditions after the work is completed.
+- Traversing non-forested wetlands via construction matting, rather than graveled access roads, to facilitate faster restoration of an area to pre-construction conditions after the work is completed

 - Using a temporary bridge or timber matting that spans bank-to-bank when stream crossing is unavoidable, which avoids direct impacts to the stream and enables the banks to restore to pre-construction conditions after work is completed.